 It’s the tool both experts and everyday people use

-- Make it your own – create your ideal accounting set-up by choosing the mapping of each type of transaction in your chart of accounts.
+- Make it your own – create your ideal accounting set-up by choosing the mapping of each type of transaction in your accounts chart.

-- Say goodbye to multiple accounts for different stores – if you have more than one Shopify store, simplify your finances for them, all within the same A2X account.
+- Say goodbye to multiple accounts for different stores – if you have more than one Shopify store, simplify your finances and combine them all within the same A2X account.

 - Multiple currencies are no issue – A2X works with all currencies and multi-currency stores.